othmanela/slice_detection/README.md

 # Deep Reinforcement Learning for CT slice detection

-This repository contains the code for the paper: Deep Reinforcement Learning for L3 Slice Localization in Sarcopenia Assessment (arXiv:2107.12800v1)
+This repository contains the code for the paper: Deep Reinforcement Learning for L3 Slice Localization in Sarcopenia Assessment.
+This work was published in [Machine Learning for Medical Imaging at MICCAI 2021.](https://link.springer.com/chapter/10.1007/978-3-030-87589-3_33)

-A Deep Q-Network is trained to detect a single slice in a CT volume initially projected using MIP.
+In short, a Deep Q-Network (DQN) is trained to detect a single slice in a CT volume initially projected using a frontal maximum intensity projection (MIP).
-The reinfocement learning agent has been applied to the task of localizing the L3 slice which corresponds to the computation of sarcopenia scores.
+The reinforcement learning agent has been applied to the task of localizing the L3 slice which corresponds to the computation of sarcopenia scores.

 ## Visualization of the training process
 A complete video is provided in the folder `assets`